The wrong choice of words, ethical pitfalls, essential information leaks – all come down to political PR.

 An example of this would be the former president of the USA, Donald Trump, who has been banned on most social media platforms due to breaking their rules.
 It’s likely that all the terrifying events that took place in the USA at the beginning of the year could have been avoided if he had discussed the content of his posts with someone first, rather than posting in the spur of the moment.

 The example shows how much influence social media now has on what’s going on in the world.
 Millions of people follow politicians.
-As an example, let’s look at Barack Obama, who is followed by more than 130 million people on Twitter.
+For example, let’s look at Barack Obama, followed by more than 130 million people on Twitter.
 This makes him the most followed politician’s account on this specific social media platform and one of the most influential.

 With the evolution of digital communication channels, political PR provides more efficient and tailored opportunities for political systems and players to engage the public.
 They have to build a community, respond to questions, and create a direct relationship.

 However, they have to take full responsibility for what they put out there.
-Therefore, it is equally important to plan a social media strategy as carefully as any other activity.
+Therefore, planning a social media strategy as carefully as any other activity is equally important.

 Political PR: 7 Golden Rules